 Commercial Roof Coatings: What to Consider

-Whether you are building a new property, opening a new business, or restoring the roof of a commercial property, you’ll need to consider the roof’s existing condition, climate, and other variables before choosing the best coating for your roof application.
+Whether you’re building a new property, opening a new business, or restoring the roof of a commercial property, you’ll need to consider the roof’s existing condition, climate, and other variables before choosing the best coating for your roof application.
 These factors, especially weather, can greatly affect the type of coating that is needed to repair or restore your commercial roof.
-If your building is located in a dry, hot environment with a lot of sun exposure, you would probably need a different roof coating than a building in a location with its cold, snowy winters.
+If your building is located in a dry, hot environment with a lot of sun exposure, you may need a different roof coating than a building in a location with its cold, snowy winters.
 Another factor to consider includes the type of roof system you have.